gitter-badger/javascript-4/README.md

     ~~configured to open local file without CORS exception:~~ ~~In MAC:~~
     ~~open /Applications/Google\ Chrome.app --args --allow-file-access-from-files~~

+    Better to run in an nodejs express server

     Run the app with
     ```node app.js```